- The Normal Digestive Process

 Weight Loss Surgeries Compared

-Severe obesity is a chronic condition that is difficult to treat through diet and exercise alone.
-Gastrointestinal surgery is an option for people who are severely obese and cannot lose weight by traditional means or who suffer from serious obesity-related health problems.
-The operation promotes weight loss by restricting food intake and, in some operations, interrupting the digestive process.
-As in other treatments for obesity, the best results are achieved with healthy eating behaviors and regular physical activity.
+We believe that severe obesity is a chronic condition that is difficult to treat through diet and exercise alone.* Gastrointestinal surgery is an option for people who are severely obese and cannot lose weight by traditional means or who suffer from serious obesity-related health problems. * The operation promotes weight loss by restricting food intake and, in some operations, interrupting the digestive process.
+As in other treatments for obesity, the best results are achieved with healthy eating behaviors and regular physical activity.*

 You may be a candidate for surgery if you have: